-Rebrandly | Custom URL Shortener, Branded Link Management, API
+TERMS OF USE

 WE CANNOT GUARANTEE THE SITE WILL BE AVAILABLE ONE HUNDRED PERCENT (100%) OF THE TIME BECAUSE PUBLIC NETWORKS, SUCH AS THE INTERNET OCCASIONALLY EXPERIENCE DISRUPTIONS.
 ALTHOUGH WE STRIVE TO PROVIDE THE MOST RELIABLE WEBSITE REASONABLY POSSIBLE, INTERRUPTIONS AND DELAYS IN ACCESSING THE SITE ARE UNAVOIDABLE, AND WE DISCLAIM ANY LIABILITY FOR DAMAGES RESULTING FROM SUCH PROBLEMS.

-REBRANDLY’S LIABILITY AND THE LIABILITY OF OUR AFFILIATES, EMPLOYEES, AGENTS, REPRESENTATIVES, AND THIRD-PARTY SERVICE PROVIDERS WITH RESPECT TO ANY AND ALL CLAIMS ARISING OUT OF YOUR USE OF THE SITE, SERVICES, AND DOCUMENTATION, WHETHER BASED ON WARRANTY, CONTRACT, NEGLIGENCE, STRICT LIABILITY, OR OTHERWISE, SHALL NOT EXCEED IN THE AGGREGATE THE PRICE OF THE SUBSCRIPTION FEES IN THE TWELVE (12) MONTHS PRIOR TO THE DATE OF THE INCIDENT.
+REBRANDLY’S LIABILITY AND THE LIABILITY OF OUR AFFILIATES, EMPLOYEES, AGENTS, REPRESENTATIVES, AND THIRD-PARTY SERVICE PROVIDERS WITH RESPECT TO ANY AND ALL CLAIMS ARISING OUT OF YOUR USE OF THE SITE, SERVICES, AND DOCUMENTATION, WHETHER BASED ON WARRANTY, CONTRACT, NEGLIGENCE, STRICT LIABILITY, INDEMNIFICATION, DEBT OR OTHERWISE, SHALL NOT EXCEED IN THE AGGREGATE THE PRICE OF THE SUBSCRIPTION FEES IN THE TWELVE (12) MONTHS PRIOR TO THE DATE OF THE INCIDENT.

 IN NO EVENT, WILL REBRANDLY BE LIABLE TO YOU OR ANY PARTY FOR ANY DIRECT, INDIRECT, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES FOR ANY USE OF THE SITE, SERVICES, OR DOCUMENTATION, INCLUDING WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR OTHER DATA OR OTHERWISE, EVEN IF REBRANDLY IS EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-You agree to indemnify, hold harmless, and defend us, our officers, directors, shareholders, and representatives from and against any and all liability, damages, losses, costs, or expenses (including but not limited to attorney's fees and expenses) incurred in connection with any claim related to your use of the Site or Services, including (a) any breach of these Terms of Use; (b) providing content to or communicating with us or our affiliates, including supplying your registration data to us; (c) engaging in a prohibited activity; or (d) any unauthorized use or breach of a third party’s Intellectual Property Rights.
+You agree to indemnify, hold harmless, and defend us, our officers, directors, shareholders, and representatives from and against any and all liability, damages, losses, costs, or expenses (including but not limited to attorney’s fees and expenses) incurred in connection with any claim related to your use of the Site or Services, including (a) any breach of these Terms of Use; (b) providing content to or communicating with us or our affiliates, including supplying your registration data to us; (c) engaging in a prohibited activity; (d) any breach of applicable data protection legislation or (e) any unauthorized use or breach of a third party’s Intellectual Property Rights.

+To the extent that you have purchased the Services via an Rebrandly authorized reseller, distributor, marketplace, third party or managed service provider (“Reseller”), these Terms of Use shall apply to you save that you shall not be responsible for any Subscription Fees actually received by Rebrandly from Reseller in relation to your use or access of the Services.
+We may (at our discretion) suspend or terminate some or all of the Services of these Terms of Use if: (a) the contract between us and Reseller terminates; or (b) Reseller does not pay Rebrandly the applicable Subscription Fees.

+Notices.
+All notices to Rebrandly under these Terms of Use must be in writing and sent to legal@rebrandly.com.
+All notices under these Terms of Use to you may be sent via electronic communications including email, in-platform or in-app notifications or via the Services or Site.

 Assignment.
 You may not assign, delegate, or transfer these Terms of Use or any right or obligation contained in them without our prior written consent.
 We may freely assign our obligations and rights under these Terms of Use.